LexieData/LexieData.GitHub.io/mining_project.md

 df = pd.read_csv('MiningProcess_Flotation_Plant_Database.csv',decimal=",")
 ```

 Also part of the data cleaning process involved making sure all the variables were correct.
-The date column was defined as a string column so I changed it to a date/time column by using this code:
+The date column was defined as a string column so I changed it to a date/time column by using this code using Pandas:
 ```python
 df['date'] = pd.to_datetime(df['date'])
 ```